 Castles

 - Castello di Montebello is rich in culture and diversity because its heritage dates back to the 14th century.
-The castle was originally built for the Rusconi family, and this family occupied it for several generations.
+The castle was originally built for the Rusconi family, which occupied it for several generations.
 The lovely old castle is perched on a hillside with breathtaking views.
-The castle walls of Montebello houses the Archaeological and Civic Museum.
+The castle walls of Montebello house the Archaeological and Civic Museum.

 - Castello di Sasso Corbaro was constructed within half a year in the year 1479, and it was during this period that the castle gained its name for its unique features and architecture.
 Unlike the other two castles, Sasso Corbaro is not integrated into the city walls.
 During peacetime, the tower was used as a prison.
 The view from here is magnificent, and the castle itself is fantastic.